- Passion: Helping underprivileged youth get access to education; poverty alleviation

 Annie Blecher has found a way to see the world — while making it a better place.
-Annie has been to 20 countries in six years since graduating from MUM in 2005.
+Annie traveled to 20 countries in six years since graduating from MUM in 2005 and then earned an MBA in Sustainable Business in 2014.
 She is in charge of business development at Maharishi Institute, a nonprofit university founded by an organization that has pioneered the “virtually free” education movement of South Africa.
 Located in Johannesburg, the university is in its sixth year of operation.

 Annie and her team have helped educate some 5,500 disadvantaged youth — students who likely would have remained in hopeless poverty otherwise.
 Maharishi Institute also helps place graduates in jobs.
 These grads earn a combined $32 million per year, much of which goes back into helping disadvantaged communities and families.